 Why (not) credit?

 If your outstanding payments are large enough and numerous enough, they affect the ability of your business to run.
 You can’t buy supplies, pay wages, or keep up with your own creditors.
-Debt can also lower your margins – you should consider hiring a collection agency in Sydney to recover the debts faster, or you run the risk of wasting time and money.
+Debt can also lower your margins – you should consider hiring a debt collection agency in Sydney to recover the debts faster, or you run the risk of wasting time and money.
 Plus, the passage of time lowers the value of money, so whatever cash you recoup, its purchasing power will be lower, and the power of your profits will dip as a result.

 After all, $5 in January can do a lot less than the same $5 in December.
 So, think carefully before you choose to provide goods and services on credit.
 Once the decision is made, don’t offer credit as a given.
 Run thorough credit checks to be sure they’re good for it.
 You need the client’s permission to pull their credit because every check dings their creditworthiness.
 If your potential debtor is an individual client, they need to sign your T&Cs, give you current contact details, and certified proof of ID.